tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/gnn/keras/ConvGNNBuilder.md

 ) -> tf.keras.layers.Layer
 </code></pre>

-Constructs GraphUpdate layer for the set of target nodes.
+Constructs GraphUpdate layer for the set of receiver node sets.

-This method contructs NodeSetUpdate layers from convolutions and next state factories (specified during the class construction) for the target node sets.
-The resulting node set update layers are combined and returned as a GraphUpdate layer.
+This method contructs NodeSetUpdate layers from convolutions and next state factories (specified during the class construction) for the given receiver node sets.
+The resulting node set update layers are combined and returned as one GraphUpdate layer.

 <!-- Tabular view -->